Do you know that you can use Olive Oil for plants? Learn more about Using Olive Oil in the Garden and how it can be beneficial in many ways!

 7. Make a Fly Repellent

 Make a fly repellant using olive oil to keep flies away from your home and garden.
-Mix 1-2 cups of white vinegar in half to one cup of water.
-Add half to one teaspoon of eucalyptus oil and one teaspoon of olive oil to prepare your own fly repellant.
+Mix 1-2 cups of white vinegar in half or one cup of water.
+Add one teaspoon of eucalyptus oil and one teaspoon of olive oil to prepare your own fly repellant.

 Pour all these ingredients into a sprayer and spray on the fly-infested area.

 Gnats can affect the health of your plants.
 Keep 1/2 a cup of olive oil near their infested area.
 They will get attracted to it and will get drowned in the oil.